DoubleU-ANG/Dissertation/README.md

 <img src="Picture/OLED screen 2.png" height="500em" />

-After successfully assembling the circuit board and connecting all components, test the circuit by the code provided.
+After successfully assembling the circuit board and connecting all components, test the circuit functions in Arduino IDE by uploding the code provided to the microcontroller.

 Code for smart chair detector: